 You need to be pretty clear on what you want to tell your viewers and then you need to write it down in your video descriptions.
 If your readers misinterpret what your content is about, they will stop watching your video pretty quickly.
 This will reflect poorly on your chances at getting better ranking and it will not get you many viewers or engagement.
 Avoid clickbait and keywords that are not relevant to what your content is showing.
 This will damage your reputation as well.

-You need to understand your audience and then write in a tone of voice that suits them and that speaks to them.
+You need to understand your audience and then write in a tone of voice that suits them and speaks to them.
 Use the kind of language that your viewers understand and that they can relate to.
 Then you can add keywords naturally, not just list them like a grocery shopping list.
 Viewers come first and your description needs to be readable for them first and then good for search engines and algorithms.
-Luckily, you don’t have to do the writing alone with great services like Type Me an Essay and Write My Essay.
+Luckily, you don’t have to do the writing alone with lots of reliable services.

 Put the most important information first